From Jerusalem, Netanyahu offers Christians personal tours of Israel

 Trump’s Dec.
 6 announcement on Jerusalem reversed decades of U.S. policy on leaving the city’s status to Israeli-Palestinian negotiation.
 The move angered Muslims and was rejected by most world powers.

 U.S. evangelicals who see God’s hand in the modern-day return of Jews to a biblical homeland were buoyed.
-But Pope Francis called for the status quo in the city to be respects, and several other Christian denominations were opposed.
+But Pope Francis called for the status quo in the city to be respected, and several other Christian denominations were opposed.

+“The international consensus strengthens our cause and imbues our people with steadfastness,” Palestinian Prime Minister Rami al-Hamdallah said at a ceremony in the occupied West Bank city of Bethlehem, traditional site of Jesus’ birth.

+East Jerusalem, Hamdallah said, “is a Palestinian, Arab, Muslim and Christian city, and there will be no Palestinian state without Jerusalem as its capital, and without this there will be no peace in the region nor in the whole world.”

-Writing by Dan Williams; Editing by Andrew Heavens
+Writing by Dan Williams and Nidal al-Mughrabi; Editing by Andrew Heavens and Leslie Adler